isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 </tbody>
 </table>

-If you develop onset of symptoms of COVID-19 after 14 days of your arrival into Singapore, the costs of medical treatment will be borne by the Government.
+If you develop onset of symptoms of COVID-19 <u>after 14 days</u> of your arrival into Singapore, the costs of medical treatment will be borne by the Government.

 #### 42. I am a Singapore Citizen/PR under the Malaysia-issued PCA returning to Singapore for short-term home leave.
 What if I test positive for COVID-19 in Singapore?
 Who will pay for my medical treatment?